The Mountain Between Us (film): Plot

 Using her telephoto lens, Alex thinks she sees a cabin.
 At the same time that Alex falls into freezing water, Ben comes across the empty cabin.
 He pulls her out, but she remains unconscious and severely dehydrated.
 Ben again saves her life by fashioning an IV.
 They stay there for several days while Alex recovers; Ben reveals that his wife died two years prior from a brain tumor.
 Eventually they have sex.
 As he sleeps, Alex takes his picture.
 Later, she again tells Ben to leave her behind to find help.
 Ben initially agrees but soon returns; they press forward again.

 The dog alerts them to a nearby timber yard.
 On their way toward it, Ben's leg gets caught in a bear trap.
 Alex cannot free him, but she reaches the yard and collapses in front of an approaching truck.
-Ben awakens in a hospital and goes to Alex's room, where he finds her with Mark (Dermot Mulroney), her fiancé.
+Ben awakens in a hospital and goes to Alex's room, where he finds her with Mark, her fiancé.
 After a brief conversation, Ben leaves, heartbroken.

 Ben and Alex go their separate ways after the hospital, with Ben keeping the dog.
 Alex tries calling Ben, but he ignores her calls until she sends him photos she had taken on the mountain, writing that only he can understand them.
 This encourages Ben to call Alex.
 They meet at a restaurant in New York, where it is revealed that Alex is now a part-time teacher, and Ben is a consultant at trauma clinics in London because his frostbitten hands will not recover sufficiently for him to perform surgery again.
 Ben says he did not call Alex because he thought she had married; Alex says she could not go through with it because she fell in love with Ben.
 Outside the restaurant, Ben admits to Alex that they survived because they fell in love.
 Alex dismisses her feelings and reminds Ben of something he said on the mountain: "the heart is just a muscle."
 She tells him she does not know how they could be together in the real world.
 They hug goodbye, and begin to depart in opposite directions.
 While walking away both become distraught, and finally turn and begin running back to each other.
 A split second before the two embrace, the screen cuts to black and the credits roll.